ginapark-ai/applied-demo-orium/_Docs/02_Workflows/DESIGN_WORKFLOW.md

 **Pull updates from dev:**
 - If dev made changes to tokens, click **Pull** in Token Studio to get the latest

+**Note for designers:** After you push token changes, developers will:
+1. Pull your changes from GitHub
+2. Run the token transformation script (`token_transformer_full_coverage.py`) to generate platform-specific files
+3. Use the `swap-tokens.sh` script to test different brand/theme combinations in the demo app
+4. Your changes automatically flow to Android XML, Kotlin, and CSS outputs

 ---